fleetdm/fleet/handbook/digital-experience/README.md

   - Frequent flyer details of all (previously flown) airlines are in 1Password as well as important travel documents.

-### Process incoming equipment
-Upon receiving any device, the Apprentice will process the incoming equipment by:
-1. Search for the SN of the physical device in the ["Company equipment" spreadsheet](https://docs.google.com/spreadsheets/d/1hFlymLlRWIaWeVh14IRz03yE-ytBLfUaqVz0VVmmoGI/edit#gid=0) to confirm the correct equipment was received.
-3. Visibly inspect equipment and all related components (e.g. laptop charger) for damage.
-4. Remove any stickers and clean devices and components.
-5. Using the device's charger plug in the device.
-6. Turn on the device and enter recovery mode using the [appropriate method](https://support.apple.com/en-us/HT204904).
-7. Connect the device to WIFI.
-8. Using the "Recovery assistant" tab (In the top left corner), select "Delete this Mac".
-9. Follow the prompts to activate the device and reinstall the appropriate version of macOS.
-> If you are prevented from completing the steps above, create a ["💻 IT support issue](https://github.com/fleetdm/confidential/issues/new?assignees=%40spokanemac&labels=%3Ahelp-it&projects=&template=request-it-support.md&title=%F0%9F%92%BB+Request+IT+support) for IT, for the device to be scheduled for troubleshooting and remediation.
-Please note in the issue where you encountered blockers to completing the steps.

-### Ship approved equipment
-Once the Business Operations department approves inventory to be shipped from Fleet IT, the Apprentice will ship the equipment by:
-1. Compare the equipment request issue with the ["Company equipment" spreadsheet](https://docs.google.com/spreadsheets/d/1hFlymLlRWIaWeVh14IRz03yE-ytBLfUaqVz0VVmmoGI/edit#gid=0) and verify physical inventory.
-2. Plug in the device and ensure inventory has been correctly processed and all components are present (e.g. charger cord, power converter).
-3. package equipment for shipment and include Yubikeys (if requested).
-4. Change the "Company equipment" spreadsheet to reflect the new user.
-  - If you encounter any issues, repeat the [process incoming equipment steps](https://fleetdm.com/handbook/digital-experience#process-incoming-equipment).
-If problems persist, create a ["💻 IT support issue](https://github.com/fleetdm/confidential/issues/new?assignees=%40spokanemac&labels=%3Ahelp-it&projects=&template=request-it-support.md&title=%F0%9F%92%BB+Request+IT+support) for IT to troubleshoot the device.
-6. Ship via FedEx to the address listed in the equipment request.
-7. Add a comment to the equipment request issue, at-mentioning the requestor with the FedEx tracking info and close the issue.

 ### Prepare for the All hands
 - **Every month** the Apprentice will do the prep work for the monthly "✌️ All hands 🖐👋🤲👏🙌🤘" call.
   -  In the ["👋 All hands" folder](https://drive.google.com/drive/folders/1cw_lL3_Xu9ZOXKGPghh8F4tc0ND9kQeY?usp=sharing), create a new folder using "yyyy-mm - All hands".